Dadabhai Naoroji Road: Heritage buildings along the road

 Mahatma Jyotiba Phule Mandai, also known as Crawford Market, located at the start of the D.N.Road, is a blend of Flemish and Norman architecture with a bas–relief built of coarse Coorla rubble, relieved by bright red stone from Vasai.
 It depicts Indian peasants in wheat fields just above the main entrance.
 The friezes on the outside and the fountains inside were designed by Lockwood Kipling, father of the novelist Rudyard Kipling.

 The Municipal Corporation headquarters or the Brihanmumbai Municipal Corporation Building (BMC) was designed as V–shaped structure in the Gothic Revival style of architecture by the architect F W Stevens and built in 1893.
 Notable features of the building are its 255 ft tall tower with the central dome, rising to a height of 71.5 m.

 Times of India building, founded as "The Bombay Times and Journal of Commerce" in 1838 is located opposite to the Victoria Terminus, a heritage structure which houses offices of the Times of India news paper.
 The structure, which was subject to aggressive marine environment of Mumbai since 1901, has undergone many structural and architectural modifications.

 Sir Jamsetjee Jeejebhoy School of Art (J.J.School of Art), established in 1857 is the oldest art institution in India and as a university awards bachelor's degree in fine art and culture and master's degree in fine arts.

 The J. N. Petit Library is at a vantage location at the corner plot at the junction of D.N.
 Road, P.M.
 Road and Napier Road.
 The building is named after its donor Sir Jamshetjee Nesserwanjee Petit and it was designed by architect Merwanjee Bana and built in 1898.
 It has undergone renovation in recent years with funds donated by Sir Dorabji Tata Trust to the library.

 Vatcha Agiary, Parsi fire temple located north of Flora Fountain on the Dr. Dadabhai Naoroji Road, was built in 1881.
 It has an Art Deco–style featuring carvings in a distinctly Assyrian style.

-The road is also a veritable sprawling city hub which is lined by banks, book, shoe and clothes shops in the city's stock market district and commercial Fort area.
+The road is also a city hub, lined by banks, book, shoe and clothes shops in the city's stock market district and commercial Fort area.